School of Nursing Statement of Commitment to Anti-Racism

 - “Create safe spaces for students and staff for dialog, being together, and learning.”

 - Two student interest groups-LatinX Nursing Student Association (LANSA) and Black Student Nurses-Umoja were created in 2021.
-A Men in Nursing student interest group is planned for fall 2022.
+Men Embracing Nursing Diversity (MEND) student interest group was created in fall 2022.
+An Asian Alaskan Pacific Islander (AAPI) student interest group is planned for either the upcoming winter or spring term.

 Strategic Objectives under People & Culture

-Identify a framework to guide DEI work – exploration and affirmation of the Trauma-Informed Systems Change Framework occurred during the 2021-2022 academic year.
-Two-day initial training with Dr. Alisha Moreland-Capuia was offered to DEC, Leadership Council, and DAG members.
+- Identify a framework to guide DEI work – exploration and affirmation of the Trauma-Informed Systems Change Framework occurred during the 2021-2022 academic year.
+Two-day initial training with Dr. Alisha Moreland-Capuia was completed for DEC, Leadership Council, and DAG members.